Last Updated on June 16, 2023 by Tim Wells

-Just keep in mind that most of the deals around this time will be on models expected to be discontinued the following year.
+Just keep in mind that most of the deals around this time will be on models expected to be discontinued the following year or open-box TVs.

-Additionally, many college students are preparing to go back to school and upgrade their apartments and dorm rooms.
-Retailers usually have great deals suited for student life, including reduced prices on small-sized screen TVs.
+Many college students are also preparing to return to school and upgrade their apartments and dorm rooms.
+Retailers usually have great deals for student life, including reduced prices on small-sized screen TVs.

 So, if you’re searching for a small TV for your guest room or children’s room, this is the perfect time to shop for a TV.

-If you’re looking for an Amazon product, including the FireTV-enabled televisions from Insignia and other manufacturers, Amazon Prime Day could be a great time to shop.
+Amazon Prime Day could be a great time to shop if you’re looking for an Amazon product, including the FireTV-enabled televisions from Insignia and other manufacturers.

-Prime Day is a yearly event that usually happens during the second or third week of July.
+Prime Day is a yearly event, usually during the second or third week of July.
 When it started, not too many people were aware of it.
-However, Amazon Prime Day has become a perfect time to get great deals on a TV over the years.

-Although the main discounts are on Amazon’s own products, you can find deals on hundreds of TV models from several manufacturers.
+Although the big discounts are on Amazon’s products, you can find deals on hundreds of TV models from several manufacturers.

-Expect to find significant savings on Amazon bundle deals such as the Amazon Fire Stick for streaming as well.
+Expect significant savings on Amazon bundle deals like the Amazon Fire Stick for streaming.

 Although choosing the best time to buy a TV is a money-saving hack, how do you ensure you purchase the right quality set?

-Browse our buyers’ guides blog to get insights on the best TV to look out for and other related TV news.
+Browse our buyers’ guides section to get insights on the best TV to look out for and other related TV news.